iccir919/100-days-of-code/log.md

 **Today's Progress**: For Bay Wheels Planner, I implemented analysis of elevation changes between two stations.
 Also, improved user experience by removing Submit button and making the search for routes automatic.
 For Nature of Code, completed more Introduction exercises/examples

 **Thoughts:** Every day, I get a little closer to having a most viable version of the Bay Wheels Planner.
-Today I got all the data to be returned and analyzed.
+Today's milestone is obtaining all of the necessary data and properly analyzing it.
 Now, the next step is to display the data in an interactive visualization.
-It's funny how horrible I have been at estimating the completion of this project since I am months, maybe years, behind from when I guessed I might be done.
+It's funny how horrible I have been at estimating the completion of this project since I am months, maybe years, behind from when I originally guessed I might be done.

-The Submit button I had in the Bay Wheels Planner in the directions form as of yesterday was taking up a whole row and also added an extra click for the user to move to the next step.
-I came to the conclusion that if the user had clicked on other buttons that selected a begining and destination, then they should not have to click another to submit.
-So, I removed it, but that required me to come with some logic for the automatic detection that the stations had been selected.
+I used to have a Submit button in the Bay Wheels Planner that took up a whole row and also added an extra click for the user to move to the next step.
+I came to the conclusion that if the user has already selected origin and destination stations, then they should not have to click another time to submit.
+So, I removed the Submit button, but that required me to come with some logic for the automatic detection that both of the stations had been selected.
 The answer was within the ComomponentDidUpdate function.

 In terms of the Nature of Code exercise and examples, I am not content with my recent contributions.
-The different (Gaussian or custom distribution) alogorithms for the random walker do not seem that unqiue from one another.
-I was looking for better solutions (which there aren't many of) and I came across one person who used lines instead of dots.
-I hope in the future to make this change and better be able to see the difference between these algorithms.
+Some of the alogorithms for the random walker, like Gaussian and a custom distribution, do not seem that unqiue from one another.
+I want to improve the way the movement of the random walker.
+I found a solution through one person's code that displayed lines between two vector points (start and end), instead of just making dots for each of the two vector points.

 **Links to work:**